ortrsa/Ex1_oop/README.md

 - msd

-This project implementation implementation to reach this goal.
+This project implementation Dijkstra Algorithm to reach this goal.

 # Dijkstra Algorithm
 This algorithm calculates the shortest path(by weight) from a starting node to all other nodes in a graph.